 The Region is home to seven of Alberta's most scenic lakes which have several recreation & year-round communities, campgrounds, day-use areas & boat launches.
-There are a variety of subdivisions located within the County's jurisdiction as well as 7 summer villages that boast a multitude of prestigious properties.
+There are a variety of subdivisions located in the County as well as 7 nearby summer villages that boast a multitude of prestigious properties.